d11wtq/rdo-postgres/README.md

 This is the PostgreSQL driver for [RDO—Ruby Data Objects](https://github.com/d11wtq/rdo).

-Refer to the RDO project README for installation usage information.
+Refer to the RDO project [README](https://github.com/d11wtq/rdo) for usage information.

+## Installation

+Via rubygems:

+    $ gem install rdo-postgres

+Or add the following line to your application's Gemfile:

+    gem "rdo-postgres"

+And install with Bundler:

+    $ bundle install

 ## Contributing